ashwin-kenny/Brain-Tasks-App/README.md

-# React JS Nginx Image Deployed in EKS CLuster / CICD JENKINS / Terraform EC2, VPC, IAM
+# React JS Nginx Image Deployed in EKS CLuster / CICD Codebuild/ AWS ECR

 * This project contains the executable code of React JS deployed in EKS cluster.
 * CICD using AWS Codebuild..